emsesp/EMS-ESP32/README.md

 ## **Demo**

-For a live demo of the Web UI click [here](https://demo.emsesp.org) and log in with any username/password.
+For a live demo of the Web UI click [demo.emsesp.org](https://demo.emsesp.org) and log in with any username/password, and change the language to English.

 ## **Contributors ✨**